 Fortunately, there’s an option for those who prefer to travel by land, but want a taste of life at sea: boatels.
 As the name suggests, boatels are docked ships or other vessels that operate as floating hotels, renting out sleeping quarters—or, in some cases, entire boats—to travelers.

 In addition to the novelty of the experience, these unusual properties offer hands-on history lessons, and often feature sweeping views of the water, or unique perspectives of cities.
-Here are eight boatels in the U.S. to keep in mind when planning your next trip.
+Here are eight boatels in the U.S. for a unique stay.

 1. Green Turtle Floating Bed & Breakfast